-With respect to any award of more than \$250,000 made under this solicitation, recipients may not use federal funds to pay total cash compensation (salary plus cash bonuses) to any employee of the award recipient at a rate that exceeds 110% of the maximum annual salary payable to a member of the Federal Government's Senior Executive Service (SES) at an agency with a Certified SES Performance Appraisal System for that year.
-The 2015 salary table for SES employees is available at the Office of Personnel Management website.
-Note: A recipient may compensate an employee at a greater rate, provided the amount in excess of this compensation limitation is paid with non-federal funds.
-(Any such additional compensation will not be considered matching funds where match requirements apply.)
+With respect to any award of more than \$250,000 made under this solicitation, recipients may not use federal funds to pay total cash compensation (salary plus cash bonuses) to any employee of the award recipient at a rate that exceeds 110% of the maximum annual salary payable to a member of the Federal Government's Senior Executive Service (SES) at an

-The Director of the BJS may exercise discretion to waive, on an individual basis, the limitation on compensation rates allowable under an award.
+The Director of BJS may exercise discretion to waive, on an individual basis, the limitation on compensation rates allowable under an award.
 An applicant requesting a waiver should include a detailed justification in the budget narrative of the application.
-Unless the applicant submits a waiver request and justification with the application, the applicant should anticipate that OJP will request the applicant to adjust and resubmit the budget.
+Unless the applicant submits a waiver request and justification with the application, the applicant should anticipate that BJS will request the applicant to adjust and resubmit the budget.